 This is another very tricky and wide ranging question.
-An average journey, travelling in second class is likely to cost somewhere between £200 – £350 but this can be reduced or increased depending on your class of travel, how many stops you plan to make and the trains you pick.
+An average journey, travelling in second class is likely to cost somewhere between £200 – £350, but this can be reduced or increased depending on how you plan a trip on the Trans-Siberian.
+Your class of travel, how many stops you plan to make and the trains you pick all affect the price.

 The cheapest option is to roll from Moscow to Vladivostok, for seven days straight, in third class.
 To save the most, you need to travel in the winter months, on a top bunk, near the bathroom and on an older train.
 This can cost as little £80 with an additional £30 to upgrade to second class and a further £30 for a bottom bunk.
 You will pay additional costs for a fancier, newer train.

 To travel the whole way in first class, you are looking at around £437.